dmbarbour/glas/docs/GlasDesign.md

 # Glas Language Design

 Glas is now a backronym for 'General LAnguage System'.
-It was originally named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and the human mastery over glass as a material.
+It was originally named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.

 ## Module System and Syntax